learnlatex/learnlatex.github.io/en/lesson-04.md

 You probably have used a word processor, where  to start a section most people enter the title text then simply make it bigger and bold, and follow it with a new line.
-In LaTeX, using logical markup is actually _easier_ than doing the formatting by hand: we can use the `\section` command.
+In LaTeX, using logical markup is actually _easier_ than doing the formatting by hand; we can use the `\section` command.
 This handles the font changes, vertical space, etc., and keeps the output uniform throughout the document.